 Saturday, August 8, 2009

 Custom Home Builder Brian Thompson recently invited me to come tour his latest show house.
 The reclaimed brick used for interior archways, an enfilade design ushering in natural light along one side of the home, and a beautiful circular cut oak floor are all subtle references to the type of detailing and design favored by Southern architectural geniuses Ken Tate and the late Hays Town.
 For even richer effect, Brian aged the rafters, installed different sized slate tiles on the roof, and randomly popped out a brick here and there -- some of which still wear old paint from a different time -- on the exterior.
 Maria Tracy of Tracy Carpenter Designs did the interiors.

-Posted by Love Where You Live on Saturday, August 08, 2009
+Posted by My Galveston Cottage on Saturday, August 08, 2009

 Saturday, August 1, 2009